 - 1. Remember humor and fun are an integral part of coaching. - 2.
 Always exemplify professional, positive behavior. - 3.
 Be aware of your responsibility to the school, community, parents, athletes, and the coaching profession you represent. - 4.
-Unsportsmanlike tactics employed to influence the odds of winning - 5.
+Unsportsmanlike tactics employed to influence the odds of winning are never worth the loss of self-respect. - 5.
 Respect officials' integrity and judgment. - 6.
 Anger is a poor substitute for reason. - 7.
 Remember that you are a role model for your players. - 8.
 Be a good host/hostess to opponents.
 Treat them as your guests. - 9.
 Be careful of remarks made to the media. - 10.
 Be modest in victory, and gracious in defeat. - 11.
 Patience and love are powerful tools in coaching.